 Paper cuts and other openings in the skin can make your hands vulnerable to infection.
 Wearing latex or nitrile gloves keeps you protected during hand-vagina, hand-penis, or hand-anus sex.
 Adding water- or silicone-based lube to the outside of the gloves can increase your partner's pleasure.

-These activities do not spread STDs because there is no person-to-person physical contact:
+These activities do not spread STIs because there is no physical contact with another person's bodily fluids:

 Sometimes the safest thing you can do in sex is have a clear head.
-When you are under the influence of drugs or alcohol, you are more likely to make bad decisions and have unsafe sex.
-It is also a good idea to plan ahead: get your safer sex items (condoms, dental dams, gloves, lube, etc.) before you find yourself in a sexual situation.
-That way, you have what you need to protect yourself whenever the need arises.
+When you are under the influence of drugs or alcohol, you may be more likely to have unsafe sex.
+It is also a good idea to plan ahead: get your safer sex items (condoms, dental dams, gloves, lube, prescription for daily PrEP, etc.) before you find yourself in a sexual situation where you may need them.

 It can be helpful to think through things that make it difficult for you to practice safer sex.
 Doing this can help you be safer when you find yourself in a sexual situation.
 Because our thoughts affect how we act, it can also be helpful to think about things in new ways.
 Here are some examples: